LaurenKuiv/UX220Assignment2/items/experience_1.md

 ### Greenhouse Laborer

-1) What did I do?

-- picked flowers and packaged them for customers
+- I picked flowers and packaged them for customers.

-2) When did I do it?

-- for four years from age 12 to 17
+- I did this for four years from age 12 to 17.

-3) What was good about it?

-- I gained experience in the workforce and made friends
+- I gained experience in the workforce and made friends.

-4) What was my favourite memory of it?

-- I worked with my best friends from highschool and we always sang
+- I worked with my best friends from highschool and we always sang.

-5) What didn't you enjoy about it?

-- I didn't enjoy the unsufferable heat in the summer
+- I didn't enjoy the unsufferable heat in the summer.

-I give this experience a "C"
+- I give this experience a "C"